Ali-Haroon3/AIBlackJackTrainer/AWS_DEPLOYMENT.md

-# AWS Amplify Deployment Guide
+# AWS Deployment Guide - Streamlit Application

 ## Overview
-This guide will help you deploy the AI Blackjack Trainer application to AWS Amplify using your GitHub repository.
+This guide covers deploying the AI Blackjack Trainer Streamlit application to AWS using the best service for Python web apps.

+## Recommended: AWS App Runner (Best for Streamlit)
+AWS App Runner is specifically designed for containerized web applications like Streamlit and provides automatic scaling, load balancing, and GitHub integration.

 ## Pre-Deployment Steps